GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIPythonWarnings.rst

 The directive may be specified multiple times.
 Each occurrence appends a further entry to the warnings filter.
 Filters are applied in the order they appear in the configuration.

+When configuring via ``mod_wsgi-express``, the ``--python-warnings`` option emits one ``WSGIPythonWarnings`` directive per occurrence in the generated configuration.
+It may be repeated to install multiple filter entries, mirroring the directive's append semantics.

 See the Python documentation on the warnings module and the ``-W`` option for details on filter precedence and matching.